rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-setup.rst

 |

-2. You can import the rackspace metadata via the url `https://login.rackspace.com/federate/sp.xml
+2. You can import the rackspace metadata by using the url `https://login.rackspace.com/federate/sp.xml
 <https:login.rackspace.com/federate/sp.xml>`_ or by downloading the
-``sp.xml`` metadata file locally and uploading it in ADFS.
+``sp.xml`` metadata file locally and then uploading it in ADFS.

 .. image:: ADFS_step_2.png